Some Common Questions

 If you have any questions that are not answered here then please feel free to get in touch by using the Contact Us page.

-Why your CSA course?
+Why an Arora CSA course?

 There are many CSA courses out there.
 Having done this exam myself, the aim is to provide as much value as possible in a single day.
 The focus is on maximum role-play, covering as challenging scenarios as possible, together with a small number of trainees, allows us to provide a focused, individualised environment.

 The aim is simple – you walk away with much more confidence than when you walk in.